Why Does Venus Have No Moons?

-According to what most scientists say, the reason Venus has no natural satellites, might be associated with the planet's rotation, which is clockwise, unlike other planets which rotate counterclockwise.
 Scientists say that there is a possibility that even the planet Venus may have had impacts with other objects in outer space, and these impacts may have even carved out a moon for the planet.
-But may be, the natural satellite could not make it far, finally crashing down to the planets's surface.
+But may be, the natural satellite could not make it far, finally crashing down to the planet's surface.

 Another hypothesis states that although the natural satellite did form, it might have drifted to a point that it escaped altogether, never making it back to the planet.